jasminder/SLMS-api/db.md

 study the context clearly and be ready for my next questions.
 You are a senior data base postgress designer.
 DO not reply

+My idea is to send consolidated emails for feedback  and homework.
+So for that i have created model like model Feedback {
+  id                 Int      @id @default(autoincrement()) studentId          Int teacherId          Int termSubjectLevelId Int title              String content            String isSent             Boolean  @default(false) sendDate           DateTime @default(now()) createdAt          DateTime @default(now()) updatedAt          DateTime @updatedAt

+  student          Student          @relation(fields: [studentId], references: [id], onDelete: Cascade) teacher          Teacher          @relation(fields: [teacherId], references: [id], onDelete: Cascade) termSubjectLevel TermSubjectLevel @relation(fields: [termSubjectLevelId], references: [id])

+  // @@unique([studentId, teacherId, termSubjectLevelId, title]) // Ensuring uniqueness of the feedback }

+model GroupHomework {
+  id                 Int      @id @default(autoincrement()) studentId          Int teacherId          Int termSubjectLevelId Int title              String description        String attachments        String[] // URLs of the attached documents isSent             Boolean  @default(false) sendDate           DateTime @default(now()) createdAt          DateTime @default(now()) updatedAt          DateTime @updatedAt

+  student          Student          @relation(fields: [studentId], references: [id], onDelete: Cascade) teacher          Teacher          @relation(fields: [teacherId], references: [id], onDelete: Cascade) termSubjectLevel TermSubjectLevel @relation(fields: [termSubjectLevelId], references: [id])

+  // @@unique([studentId, teacherId, termSubjectLevelId, title]) // Ensuring uniqueness of the homework assignment }

+model AutomatedMailForParents {
+  id                 Int      @id @default(autoincrement()) studentId          Int teacherId          Int termSubjectLevelId Int sectionId          Int className          String roomName           String classTime          String isSent             Boolean  @default(false) sendDate           DateTime @default(now()) createdAt          DateTime @default(now()) updatedAt          DateTime @updatedAt

+  student          Student          @relation(fields: [studentId], references: [id], onDelete: Cascade) teacher          Teacher          @relation(fields: [teacherId], references: [id], onDelete: Cascade) termSubjectLevel TermSubjectLevel @relation(fields: [termSubjectLevelId], references: [id]) section          Section          @relation(fields: [sectionId], references: [id])

+  @@unique([studentId, termSubjectLevelId, sectionId, sendDate]) }

+so the requirement is when a teacher creates a feedback , a record in AutomatedMailForParents table is created and simultaneously creates a record in feedback table like export async function createFeedback(studentId: string, teacherId: string, termSubjectLevelId: string, sectionId: string, content: string, title: string, className: string, roomName: string, classTime:string) {
+    const sendDate = getNextSundayAtFourThirty();

+    // Create feedback
+    const feedback = await db.feedback.create({
+        data: {
+            student: {
+                connect: { id: +studentId }
+            },
+            teacher: {
+                connect: { id: +teacherId }
+            },
+            termSubjectLevel: {
+                connect: { id: +termSubjectLevelId }
+            },
+            content,
+            title,
+            sendDate,
+            isSent: false
+        }
+    });

+    // Check for existing AutomatedMailForParents record
+    const existingAutomatedMail = await db.automatedMailForParents.findFirst({
+        where: {
+            studentId: +studentId,
+            teacherId: +teacherId,
+            termSubjectLevelId: +termSubjectLevelId,
+            sectionId: +sectionId, // Assuming sectionId is part of your feedback model or derived somehow sendDate
+        }
+    });

+    // Create AutomatedMailForParents record if it does not exist if (!existingAutomatedMail) {
+        await db.automatedMailForParents.create({
+            data: {
+                studentId: +studentId,
+                teacherId: +teacherId,
+                termSubjectLevelId: +termSubjectLevelId,
+                sectionId: +sectionId, // Assuming sectionId is part of your feedback model or derived somehow className,
+                roomName,
+                sendDate,
+                isSent: false,
+                classTime
+            }
+        });
+    }

+    return feedback;
+}

+so as you can see if an additional feedback is created for a student in a termSubjectLevelId and sectionID (where termSubjectLevelId + sectionID = class) , then we wont created additional automatedMailForParents record.
+It will only created a record in Feedback.

+now Similarily , as far as homework is concerned,  the requirement is when a teacher creates a homework , a record in AutomatedMailForParents table is created , if it is not there and simultaneously creates a record in homework table like export async function createGroupHomework(
+    studentId: string,
+    teacherId: string,
+    termSubjectLevelId: string,
+    sectionId: string,
+    title: string,
+    description: string,
+    attachments: string[],
+    className: string,
+    roomName: string,
+    classTime: string
+) {
+    const sendDate = await getNextSundayAtFourThirty();

+    const groupHomework = await db.groupHomework.create({
+        data: {
+            studentId: +studentId,
+            teacherId: +teacherId,
+            termSubjectLevelId: +termSubjectLevelId,
+            title: title,
+            description: description,
+            attachments: attachments,
+            isSent: false,
+            sendDate: sendDate
+        }
+    });

+    const existingAutomatedMail = await db.automatedMailForParents.findFirst({
+        where: {
+            studentId: +studentId,
+            teacherId: +teacherId,
+            termSubjectLevelId: +termSubjectLevelId,
+            sectionId: +sectionId,
+            sendDate: sendDate
+        }
+    });

+    if (!existingAutomatedMail) {
+        await db.automatedMailForParents.create({
+            data: {
+                studentId: +studentId,
+                teacherId: +teacherId,
+                termSubjectLevelId: +termSubjectLevelId,
+                sectionId: +sectionId,
+                className: className,
+                roomName: roomName,
+                sendDate: sendDate,
+                isSent: false,
+                classTime
+            }
+        });
+    }

+    return groupHomework;
+}
+so as you can see if an additional homework is created for a student in a termSubjectLevelId and sectionID (where termSubjectLevelId + sectionID = class) , then we wont created additional automatedMailForParents record.
+It will only created a record in Homwork.

+so what you need to undertstand is that , I am using AutomatedMailForParents to track feedback or homeworks to be send to parents.
+So Imagine if a teacher creates a feedback , a record for AutomatedMailForParents  is now created . now imagine the teacher creates a homework for the same termSubjectLevelId and sectionID (where termSubjectLevelId + sectionID = class) , then we wont created additional automatedMailForParents record.
+It will only created a record in Homwork.

+_______________________

 import { Request, Response, NextFunction } from 'express';
 import { getPresignedUrl } from '../../../../service/fileUploadService'; // Import the service